 Before we discuss the numerous benefits of sauna, it is imperative to first understand what it means.
-In a nutshell, a sauna is typically a room that is heated to between 70 degree Celsius to 100 degree Celsius.
+In a nutshell, a sauna is typically a room that is heated between 70 degrees Celsius to 100 degrees Celsius.

-A sauna is well-capable of raising the skin temperature to roughly 40 degree Celsius.
+A sauna is well-capable for raising the skin temperature to roughly 40 degrees Celsius.

 Referred to as a fountain of youth in Finnish writings, there are millions all over the world who swear by the benefits of sauna; the mere mention of sauna brings relaxation.